chmreid/eightball/README.md

 ## Installing the Black Vim Plugin

-You should probably have the Black vim plugin installed before you install the eight ball vim plugin, since the Black vim plugin provides some basic functionality that is extended with this plugin.
+You should probably install the Black vim plugin before you install the eight ball vim plugin, since the Black vim plugin provides some basic functionality that is extended with this plugin.